Chat with us, powered by LiveChat

 June 9-10 | 8:30am-4:30pm PT

-In combination with the included Title IX Fundamentals online pre-learning experience, Sex-Based Harassment Foundations meets both the Title IX and VAWA Section 304 training requirements for participants and explores programmatic excellence related to Sex-Based Harassment prevention and response in higher education.
+In combination with the included Title IX Fundamentals online pre-learning experience, Sexual Harassment for Higher Education meets both the Title IX and VAWA Section 304 training requirements for participants and explores programmatic excellence related to Sexual Harassment prevention and response in higher education.
+Learn more about this certification course.

 Register Today